patschreiber/msihkal/README.md

 ### Monodraw

-Awesome free tool for drawing ASCII art.
+Awesome trial-based tool for drawing ASCII art with a super reasonable license.

 Cost (at time of writing):
 - Trial mode